Find your local bureau

 • welfare services such as housing advice, day-care or community care.

-For more examples of organisations which provide goods and services, see the Equality and Human Rights Commission website at: (New window) www.equalityhumanrights.com.
+For more examples of organisations which provide goods, facilities and services, see the Equality and Human Rights Commission website at: www.equalityhumanrights.com.

 Advertising

-With a few limited exceptions, it's against the law to publish an advert for goods or services which discriminates because of religion or belief, or which advertises discriminatory services.
+With a few limited exceptions, it's illegal to publish an advert for goods, facilities or services which discriminates because of religion or belief, or which advertises discriminatory services.

-If an advertisement like this is published, the Equality and Human Rights Commission can take court action against the publisher - see under heading Further help.
+If an advertisement like this is published, the Equality and Human Rights Commission can take court action against the publisher, if the case is referred to them by an advice agency.

 Charities